Associate Dean: Linda Frontiero

 The baccalaureate program in nursing prepares graduates for entry level professional nursing practice.
 The sciences, arts, humanities, and foundations of the profession are all integral parts of the curriculum.

 The RN to BSN post-licensure program requires 120 credits, with 65 credits in nursing.
-Applicants are awarded 35 advanced placement credits based on the receipt of an unencumbered RN license.
+Applicants are awarded 35 advanced placement credits upon the receipt of an unencumbered RN license.

 The faculty is committed to integrating classroom knowledge with diverse clinical experiences.
 Students provide nursing care and develop leadership skills in acute, chronic and long-term care settings as well as in the local community health agencies.
-All BSN students begin their clinical preparation in the Nursing Skills Lab, and students build upon these skills in an on-site Simulation Laboratory and clinical agencies.
+All prelicensure nursing students begin their clinical preparation in the nursing skills lab, and students build upon these skills in an on-campus simulation laboratory and externally in clinical agencies.